- Use Cases

 You’re a busy person so we’ll cut right to the chase – if you want to be successful in IT today, you must know Agile development.

-Aside from the fact that knowing Agile is good for your career, introducing Agile enterprise-wide allows your company to respond faster to fluctuating market conditions, improve overall organizational efficiency, and enhance customer satisfaction.
+Aside from the fact that knowing Agile principles is good for your career, introducing Agile enterprise-wide allows your company to respond faster to fluctuating market conditions, improve overall organizational efficiency, and enhance customer satisfaction.
 Approaches that support greater agility can also result in bottom-line benefits such as new revenue streams and first-to-market positioning.

 Agile development first began to gain attention back in the late 1990s.
 The methodologies used at this time emphasized the need for deeper collaboration between the development team and business stakeholders; frequent delivery of business value; small, self-organizing teams; and smarter ways to write, approve, and deliver code.
-In fact, these methodologies were originally developed as a way to eliminate the many inefficiencies of Waterfall development, where software was often delivered late and did not meet the needs of the users it was designed for.
+In fact, these methodologies were originally developed as a way to eliminate the many inefficiencies of the Waterfall methodology, where software was often delivered late and did not meet the needs of the users it was designed for.

-Unlike Waterfall, Agile did a good job of delivering products on time because it was designed to keep the software development process moving.
+Unlike Waterfall, Agile models did a good job of delivering products on time because it was designed to keep the software development process moving.
 By requiring teams to build and release software incrementally from the start of the project, instead of trying to deliver everything at the end, it was an iterative approach that produced measurable results.
 It worked by breaking larger products down into smaller bits of user functionality, prioritizing them, and then continuously delivering them in short cycles.

-Although this sounds much like the Agile development of today, the process was primarily manual.
+Although this sounds much like the Agile methodology of today, the process was primarily manual.
 This Generation 1 version of Agile was typified by small teams huddled in a room using a whiteboard and sticky notes to plan their strategy and track progress.
 The product they were developing was usually quite straightforward and other teams were typically co-located.

-To expand their use of Agile and DevOps from simply tactical mechanics to strategic business integration, many began to incorporate Lean methodologies into their process.
+To expand their use of Agile principles and DevOps from simply tactical mechanics to strategic business integration, many began to incorporate Lean methodologies in their process.
 The key ideas of Lean development are based on the principles of zero waste, total quality, system thinking, and delivering greater customer value.
 If you want a solution to be effective, you must look at the bigger picture and understand the high-level business objectives that individual products support – objectives that often cross multiple systems – to deliver a complete product to your customers.

 Agile 2.0, or Enterprise Agile, combines the best ideas from Agile and Lean development to deliver the simplest and most powerful form of agility for software development and IT professionals.
 It integrates business alignment and market responsiveness directly into the process, moving from a DevOps cycle, to a BizDevOps cycle.